TanguyColleville/TanguyColleville/README.md

  /

-## Future projects on which i want to work ?
+## Future projects I want to work on ?
 - Generate music thanks to variational autoencoders.
 - Generate images thanks to GAN and derivatives.

-## Skills that i want to improve ?
+## Skills that I want to improve ?
 - Dive more deeply in HPC than what i did during my project on earthquakes forecasting
 - Getting experienced in time series forecasting and Deep learning
 - Be more confortable with Docker Image and Server computation